 As with selfies or food pics, not everyone wants a bunch of photos of asses on their timelines.

 "Butt photos are further complicated by the fact that the buttocks can easily have a sexual message," said Rutledge.
 "Since the reaction to selfies is often negative, as people label them as narcissistic and signs of self-obsession rather than as a logical outcome enabled by technology, the reaction to belfies is often doubly negative—combining the perceptions of self-absorption with the promotion of sexuality."

-According to On.com, the Belfie Stick has already sold out on pre-order.
-However, there is no physical evidence of it's production—and the photoshopped package and promo-y testimonials on the website kind of put into question the product's authenticity.
+According to On.com, they sold out of the first run of Belfie Sticks.
+However, there is no evidence I've found of its physical production—and the photoshopped package and promo-y testimonials on the website kind of put into question the product's authenticity.